sonata-project/SonataNewsBundle/docs/reference/introduction.rst

 Text Formatting
 ---------------

-The content of a blog post can be formatted in different format :
+The content of a blog post can be formatted in different format:

 * markdown
 * raw html